bengrunfeld/study-notes/Code College/1_Unix/1_unix_commands.md

 ### General Commands

 * `man` - goes to the Manual Page for the following command
-* `Cmd k` - clears everything on the screen, including scroll back
+* `cmd k` - clears everything on the screen, including scroll back
 * `clear` - clears everything on the screen
 * `echo` - echoes something back to you
 * `exit` - log out of your session